Destination: Tanzania

 Yes, the internal airlines require soft sided luggage.
 The maximum weight is 15kg (33lbs) of luggage per person TOTAL.

-What is the weather like in December?
+What is the weather like?

 The weather is usually brisk in the mornings and evenings, but very warm during the days, so layering is very important!